mkrishna0690/Tosca-Automation-Repository/README.md

             2.Dynamic Buffer: It's used to capture the InnerText of the particular control and to stores it into the buffers.

             Syntax:  **{XB[BufferName]}**

+     #8 **CARDINALITY**: It is a module attribute property and which allows us to add multiple attributes to the test step.

+               Cardinality Default Value : 0-1